-• Limit transitions of students

-Have teachers, catechists, and volunteers move, limit movement of students as much as possible.
-Reopening Plan and Guidelines: Onward Together in Faith 25 Rev. 3/4/2021

-- Arrange schedules to limit traffic in hallways to avoid crowds and gatherings. - Students keep their books/lunch in backpacks and their own desk, the use of lockers are not recommended - Place markers on the floor indicating 6 feet and the direction one should walk. - Clearly delineate hallways between 2-way traffic, if necessary.
+- Limit transitions of students - Have teachers, catechists, and volunteers move, limit movement of students as much as possible. - Arrange schedules to limit traffic in hallways to avoid crowds and gatherings. - Students keep their books/lunch in backpacks and their own desk, the use of lockers are not recommended - Place markers on the floor indicating 6 feet and the direction one should walk. - Clearly delineate hallways between 2-way traffic, if necessary.
 Avoid students crowding in the halls - Avoid trips to the office when possible (utilize technology/intercom for exchange of information) - If teachers, catechists, and volunteers move from one class to another, remember to: - Maintain social distance, wear a face covering, and use hand sanitizer when leaving one classroom and entering another. - High touch surfaces must be wiped down upon leaving a room.
 Try to avoid the shared use of desks, podiums, or keyboards. - It is recommended that teacher movement should be limited as much as possible.